andrewrk/node-s3-client/README.md

  * `'error' (err)`
  * `'end'` - emitted when all objects are deleted.
  * `'progress'` - emitted when the `progressAmount` or `progressTotal` properties change.

+`deleteDir` works like this:

+ 0. Start listing all objects in a bucket recursively.
+S3 returns 1000 objects per response.
+ 0. For each response that comes back with a list of objects in the bucket, immediately send a delete request for all of them.

 ### client.copyObject(s3Params)